Primary Care Leadership Track

 - Clerkship at clinical site and CBL community workshop (M3)

-- Ambulatory elective at clinical site and CBL national workshop CBL (M4)
+- Healthy Policy elective at Robert Graham Center and CBL National Workshop CBL (M4)

 - Ambulatory Care: each student will be assigned to one of five underserved clinical sites where they will follow a patient or family longitudinally.
 Students are encouraged to attend diagnostic and specialty appointments whenever possible.